liammclennan/dddbne24/slides/notes.md

 * "It's 1961" thought experiment
 * "survive time" means memory fades and the spec is all that's left (and the code).
 * rust example for separating thinking from doing

+### 004 Problems with specs

+* specification work has to be done anyway, but is it captured?

+### 005 Prior art

+* BDD is a way of writing tests that produces a specification.

+Pros: stays in sync, outside-in style encourages thinking before doing.
+Cons: Awkward way to write a spec.
+Have to be a programmer.

+### 008 Pong

+Pong is a simple tennis simulation game.
+The player moves a paddle to hit the ball back at a wall.

+Beginning, collisions, misses.